-Remember this song by Waylon Jennings: “Mamas, don’t let your babies grow up to be cowboys.
+Remember that song by Waylon Jennings: “Mamas, don’t let your babies grow up to be cowboys.
 Don’t let ’em pick guitars or drive them old trucks.
 Let ’em be doctors and lawyers and such.”

-And as someone who has put so much time and effort into practicing safe, healing aromatherapy, this makes me very sad.
+As someone who has put so much time and effort into practicing safe, healing aromatherapy, this makes me very sad.

 What do you think?
 Do you agree or disagree?